 To switch to a business or creator account, follow these steps:

-Once you have switched to a business or creator account, you will be able to schedule posts, including schedule Instagram stories, using the Instagram app or a third-party scheduling tool.
+Once you have switched to a business or creator account, you will be able to schedule posts, including the ability to schedule Instagram stories, using the Instagram app and even using a third-party scheduling tool.

 Explanation:

-Direct scheduling is a feature that allows third-party scheduling tools to publish your posts directly to Instagram without requiring you to manually approve each post.
+This reason is only if you are using a third-party scheduling app that has the direct scheduling feature.
+Skip this if you are having this problem on Instagram natively as well.
+Direct scheduling is a feature that allows third-party scheduling tools to publish your posts directly on Instagram without requiring you to manually approve each post.
 This can save you a lot of time and effort, especially if you are scheduling a large number of posts.

 However, direct scheduling is not enabled by default in all third-party scheduling tools.
 To enable direct scheduling, you will need to go into the settings of your scheduling tool and turn it on.